How do community banks support local businesses through the PPP?

 When the PPP finally came to fruition, it quickly became clear how much Countybank's strategic approach to preplanning paid off.

-"We have a dedicated team of lending experts that have been working around the clock on this program.
-We've really embraced it, because we know how important it is to our small business customers," said Ken Harper, Chief Operating Officer at Countybank.
-"So far, we've been able to process 613 PPP loans, bringing over $61 million in relief to our communities."
+"We have a dedicated team of lending experts that worked around the clock on this program.
+We really embraced it, because we knew how important it was to our small business customers," said Ken Harper, Chief Banking Officer at Countybank.
+"We were able to process 912 PPP loans, bringing over $90 million in relief to our communities."

 Supporting Neighbors - Big and Small

 Out of the more than 900 PPP loans that Countybank has facilitated, 42% were for loan amounts of $25,000 or less - with some as low as $750.

 "We made a commitment early on in the process.
 We all got together and decided that we wanted to help anyone that we could, and that meant that we couldn't be restrictive with loan amounts," said David Tompkins, Greenwood Market Executive at Countybank.
 "Sure, it was more work on our end, but that's not what the PPP was supposed to be about.
 It was about helping people and doing the right thing."